gopher-net/docker-ovs-plugin/README.md

 3. Start Docker with the following.
 `docker -d --default-network=ovs:ovsbr-docker0`

 4. Next start the plugin.
-A pre-compiled x86_64 binary can be downloaded from the [binaries](https://github.com/dave-tucker/docker-ovs-plugin/binaries) directory. **Note:** Container option coming shortly and also on the punchlist above if you want to contribute.
+A pre-compiled x86_64 binary can be downloaded from the [binaries](https://github.com/dave-tucker/docker-ovs-plugin/binaries) directory. **Note:** Running inside a container is a todo, pop it into issues if you want to help contribute that.

 	```
 	$ wget -O ./docker-ovs-plugin https://github.com/dave-tucker/docker-ovs-plugin/binaries/docker-ovs-plugin-0.1-Linux-x86_64